sap-tutorials/Tutorials/tutorials/cp-starter-isuite-api-management/cp-starter-isuite-api-management.md

 1. Navigate to your service instance page which you earlier opened at the end of [Set Up Integration Suite Trial](cp-starter-isuite-onboard-subscribe).
 You can access this from your subaccount.
 Choose **Services** > **Instances and Subscriptions**.

 2. Under the **Instances** section, look out for the service instance that was created by the booster.
-Usually the default name that the booster provides is **default-it-rt-integration**.
+Usually the default name that the booster provides is **default-it-rt-integration-flow**.
 Choose the key under the **Credentials** column to open the service key.

       !![view key](3-2-key-view.png)